digitalbart/project-9-web-app-dashboard/README.md

 - In this project, you'll take a mockup and a few icons and build a beautiful, web dashboard complete with JavaScript-driven charts and graphs.
 You only need to take the design and create the HTML, CSS and JavaScript functionality for this one page -- you don't need to create other pages, or build any backend or database functionality.

 ## Instructions
-- Create a responsive web page from the supplied dashboard.png
+- Create a responsive web page from the supplied dashboard.png (below)
 - Demo alert notification.
 - Chart widgets
 - Social Stats Widget